 Why should you care?

-We're ranked in the top 140 universities in the world for graduate prospects (QS Graduate Employability Rankings 2020) and among the top 100 in Europe for teaching excellence (THE).
+Queen’s is ranked 200 in the world (Times Higher Education World University Rankings 2021) and among the top 100 in Europe for teaching excellence (THE).

 Our graduates are some of the most employable in the world and we’re proud to be ranked in the top 200 in the world for graduate prospects.
 (QS Graduate Employability Rankings 2018).